 The ASTM G21 was first released in 1990 as an official method to test the resistance of synthetic polymers to fungal attack.

-Examples of polymers tested using the ASTM G21 include PE, PP, PU, PVC, TPU, TPO, PES, ABS, PC, rubber, etc. They may be in the form of films, sheets, molded materials, coatings, foam, tubes, pipes, pucks, tiles, plaque, rods, etc.
+Examples of polymers tested using the ASTM G21 include, but are not limited to, polyolefin’s, such as polyethylene (PE) and polypropylene (PP), polyurethane (PU), vinyl/polyvinyl chloride (PVC), thermoplastic polyurethane (TPU), thermoplastic polyolefin (TPO), polyester (PES), acrylonitrile butadiene styrene (ABS), polycarbonate (PC), rubber, etc. They may be in the form of films, sheets, molded materials, coatings, foams, tubes, pipes, pucks, tiles, plaques, rods, etc.

 Test samples are placed on an agar medium that is carbon-free (no readily available energy source) but contains the basic mineral salts required for fungi to grow.
 Having a carbon-free medium forces the fungi to grow on the test specimen and not on the surrounding agar surface.

-These fungi were chosen by the ASTM based on their affinity for using plasticisers, cellulose, lubricants, stabilizers and colorants as food sources.
+These fungi were chosen by the ASTM based on their affinity for using plasticizers, cellulose, lubricants, stabilizers, and colorants as food sources.

 Test plates are incubated at 28C at 90% relative humidity for 28 days to allow any possible fungal growth to develop.
 The test samples are examined every seven days to monitor progress.